 Key 7 - Support

 Your responsibility is to set the employee up for success by providing the necessary support.
-Her responsibility is to use the support to achieve success.
+His responsibility is to use the support to achieve success.

 Key 8 - Agility